Quick and flavorful abura soba made with simple ingredients! Sweet, savory, tangy sauce pairs perfectly with scallions, sesame, and toppings.

-My husband loves it since he’s not a fan of soup (‘flavored water,’ as he calls it—I’ll never get it!).
-No broth means no fuss—just mix the sauce, toss the noodles, and enjoy!
+My husband loves this one since he’s not a fan of soup (he calls it flavored water—I’ll never understand! 😂).
+No broth means no fuss—just mix the sauce, toss the noodles, and dig in!

 - Nori seaweed